hexa-decim8/heat/growing/grow_tips.md

 don't get water buildup around the roots.
 If this happens, you'll start to notice changes in the way  your plant grows which may include some drooping or yellowing of the leaves.

-# Seedling
+# Seedling (2nd - 5th month)
 After a few weeks, you should be watching your plants grow from sprouts to seedlings.
 The care routines in this stage will be a bit different.
+You should be paying attention to how many leaves your plant is starting to grow.
+The two main visible growth factors that you can use to judge the health of your plant are leaf count and nodes.
+You should be seeing your node count rising up between 4 and 5 nodes.
+If you're tracking this kind of growth, then you're right on track for a healthy growing season.

 ## Fertilizing
 At a certain level of maturity, fertilizing your seedling will become an option.
 You shouldn't need to worry about